Parsifal-M/backstage-opa-plugins/docs/opa-entity-checker/quick-start.md

 ## Adding the Entity Processor

-Run the following command to install the OPA Entity Checker Entity Processor in your Backstage project.
+Run the following command to install the OPA Entity Checker Processor in your Backstage project.

 ```bash
 yarn add --cwd packages/backend @parsifal-m/backstage-plugin-opa-entity-checker-processor